OVERVIEW: This tour visits both landmarks of the Principality of Monaco, Old Monaco and Monte Carlo.

 - You should always take your SeaPass card (provided onboard the ship) and photo identification when in port

 - Camera, cash for shopping (most major stores accept Euros and credit cards)

 - Sun protection, sunglasses, and bottled water as it can be quite warm/sunny in the French Riviera.

 - Please note you may be required to check large bags, backpacks, video cameras and/or personal water bottles at designated check points.

 What to Wear:

--The casino is only open in the afternoon and guests wanting to visit it on their own (if timing of tour allows it during free time) must be over 18 years of age, properly dressed, and possess a valid picture ID if they want to gamble.
+- The Casino is only open in the afternoon, and guests wanting to go visit it on their own (if timing of tour allows it during free time) must be over 18 years of age, properly dressed, and carry with them a valid picture ID if they want to gamble.

 - Video and photography are not permitted at any time in the Grand Casino.

 - The order of the tour may be reversed or altered depending on traffic or local conditions.